-My Final Report: My partners were Rushil Madevueu, Justin Sloyan, myself, and Ryan Sherven and together we created an experiment that was the worst out of any person's experiment in the history of science.
-Mrs. Gallivan assigned us to create a car that shows how a car works and see what the best car was.
-We were immediately assigned partners after instructions were given and we set off to embark on our journey to create a car.
+The goal of this project was to create a car that shows how a car works and see what the best car was.
 First we had to figure out what materials we needed because there was a budget limit of a hundred dollars.
 We decided on sparkling water, a bottle cap for decoration (that we didn’t use at all, cardboard, a 3d printed item, skinny wheels, fat wheels,and straws.
 After we got our materials we started to make our prototype car.
-At first we used the sparkling water and use tape to add the wheels to it, then we created fins which Ryan Shervenreally wanted to make them and added them to the car.
+At first we used the sparkling water and use tape to add the wheels to it, then we created fins and added them to the car.
 We tested it down the ramp and it went 4 METERS, but we thought it had to go one meter, so we made changes.
 We added the straws onto the wheels because it was acting weird (which in two weeks we would figure out why it was broken) and cut them into precise shapes and then cut a hole in the back side of the sparkling water.
 After that we added cardboard into it and put cardboard where the wheels were and put the wheels back on it.
 After a few days on our next visit we noticed that one of the wheels was really causing problems and making the prototype go left and right.
 That caused it to only go one meter at tops.
 After a few more days our 3d printed item arrived and we were ready to find where it needed to be unfortunately the bottle caps main purpose was to fin in a little hole we made for the 3d printed item, but it didn’t, so we glued it onto the front without the bottle cap and noticed our car was starting to fall apart and become fragile.
 Then we started to hot glue everything together and get rid of the tape, but it couldn’t even go down the ramp.
 Backwards made it really fast but then when the final test day arrived it was so messed up that it only went barely down the ramp.
 We had a ten minute repair and improval time until the final test, so we switched the bad wheel for a cardboard wheel, but at that point we knew we had just screwed up and it would work.
 In the end we were right, but the project was fun and I would do it again and make different changes like keep the prototype.
 I am so glad I got to work on this project with my friends!